 In general, you don’t go into the jungle on a whim.

 To make the most of this adventure and avoid possible disappointments, you need to get as much information as possible and prepare yourself well.

 Let’s start by listing the things to know about the Colombian Amazon.

-Yellow fever and malaria
+Yellow fever and malaria in the Amazon

-The yellow fever vaccine is supposed to be mandatory and you should get it at least 10 days before doing your amazon jungle tour
+The yellow fever vaccine is supposed to be mandatory, and you should get it at least 10 days before doing your amazon jungle tour.

 About preventive medication against malaria; Yes, there is paludism in the Amazon.